tkbstudios/netchatserver/README.md

 to turn it off, because people will be able to use any username/session token they want, which might result in server spam and impersonation.

+`public-access-host` is the host that you give to your users that can be displayed to the user for them to connect to.

+`enable-welcome-message` defines if you want to send a welcome message to the user. (`true` or `false`)

+`welcome-message` is the message that gets displayed after the user connects to the server successfully.

+`max-message-length` is the amount of characters a message can be (will likely be filtered by client but still useful in case you want shorter messages)

+`announce-new-clients` will announce newly connected users to the global lobby. (`true` or `false`)

+### Discord settings
+`hook-enabled` defines if you want to bridge the message over to discord (can be `true` or `false`)

+`hook-url` is the URL to the discord webhook